Back to Academy

 There are tons of ways you can do this.

-This type of environment closely models the working world, in which everyone is on the same team.
-The big difference, of course, is that games -- unlike the working world -- are low-stakes and therefore encourage risk taking and experimentation.
+This environment closely models the working world, where everyone is on the same team.
+The big difference, of course, is that games -- unlike the working world -- are low-stakes and therefore encourage risk-taking and experimentation.
 If you lose, it’s okay!
 If you make a mistake, who cares!
 You can try to improve next time.
-Practicing this type of behavior with your team using games can help your team act in a similar fashion at work.
+Practicing this behavior with your team using games can help your team act similarly at work.

-Grab a coffee, get ice- cream, or have lunch together!
-I believe that activities like these should not be considered things you do “after work” or in your “free time.”
-Instead, they are a necessary part of building effective relationships with your teammates and are therefore an effective use of time during the working day.
+Grab a coffee, get ice-cream, or have lunch together!
+I strongly believe that activities like these should not be considered things you do “after work” or in your “free time.”
+Instead, they are a necessary part of building effective relationships with your teammates and are, therefore, an effective use of time during the working day.

 You might wonder how this works if you are on a remote or distributed team.
 The answer is that with just a bit of creativity and intention, almost every activity you might do with your colleagues in person can also be used with remote teams!
 For example, just like you can “grab a coffee” with your colleagues in person, you can do the same thing with your remote colleagues simply by firing up a Zoom or a Google Meet and bringing your coffee to the call.

-The point is, make time and create a space that is dedicated to building and strengthening relationships with your teammates.
+The point is to make time and create a space dedicated to building and strengthening relationships with your teammates.
 It will pay dividends down the line.

 Remaining transparent about mistakes and lessons learned is the first step to creating a psychologically safe environment.
-The second step is to not let information distract the team from larger issues.
+The second step is not to let information distract the team from more significant issues.

-Let’s take an example.
-Say “hi” to Pete.
-Let’s say Pete is late completing a task.
-He shares that he was trying a new scheduling tool and it did not work as anticipated.
-He explains how he discovered what went wrong and the steps he’s now included in his processes to prevent it from happening again.
-He puts it on the team's Oops Wall and gets back to work.
+Let's take an example.
+Say "hi" to Pete.
+Let's say Pete is late completing a task.
+He shares that he was trying a new scheduling tool, which did not work as anticipated.
+Pete explains how he discovered what went wrong and the steps he's now included in his processes to prevent it from happening again.
+He puts it on the team's Oops Wall and returns to work.

-Unfortunately, now the entire project is behind on a deadline because everyone was waiting on Pete.
+Unfortunately, the entire project is now behind on a deadline because everyone was waiting for Pete.